-The project lies at water depths that range between 97m and 112m.
-It is located approximately 130km off the nearest British coast, and 40km north-west from the UK / Norway international boundary.
+The project lies at water depths ranging between 97m and 112m.
+It is located approximately 130km off the British coast and 40km north-west from the UK / Norway international boundary.

-The now-defunct Union Oil Company of California (Unocal) had revealed the discovery of the Mariner field in 1981.
-All the four wells it drilled in the location produced heavy oil.
-The field was later re-valued by a multiwell appraisal programme in 1996-1997 by Texaco.
+The now-defunct Union Oil Company of California (Unocal) revealed the discovery of the Mariner field in 1981.
+The four wells it drilled in the location produced heavy oil.
+The field was later re-valued by a multi-well appraisal programme in 1996-1997 by Texaco.

 The second reservoir is in the Heimdal Formation.
 It is situated at 1,200m below sea level and contains oil characterised by API gravity 12.1.

-The project is expected to have a plateau production capacity of 55,000bbl of crude oil a day from 2018 to 2020.
-The combined oil and diluent, however, is expected to flow at the rate of 80,000bbls/day.
+The project has an annual average plateau production capacity of 55,000 barrels of crude oil a day.
+The combined oil and diluent, however, is expected to flow at the rate of 80,000 barrels a day.

 Drilling the ultra-heavy oil fields

-The Mariner offshore field is scheduled to be produced with the help of 50 wells and 92 sidetracks, while fluids from the nearby Mariner East field will be tapped by four wells.
+The Mariner offshore field development includes 50 wells and 92 side tracks while fluids from the nearby Mariner East field are tapped by four wells.
 The production drilling was started in 2016.

-All the wells will be tied-back to a production, drilling and quarters (PDQ) unit secured on a fixed steel jacket platform.
-The PDQ unit in turn will be tied-back to a floating storage and offloading unit (FSU).
+All the wells will be tied-back to the Mariner A production, drilling and quarters (PDQ) unit secured on a fixed steel jacket platform.
+The PDQ unit, in turn, is tied-back to Mariner B floating storage and offloading unit (FSU).

-All the wells at the Mariner field will be drilled by the PDQ platform and a jack-up drilling rig.
-The wells at Mariner East will be drilled by a semi-submersible drilling rig.
+The wells at the Mariner field are drilled by the PDQ platform and a jack-up drilling rig while the Mariner East wells were drilled by a semi-submersible drilling rig.

-The platform will first separate gas and water from the produced oil.
-The stabilised oil will then be piped to the FSU vessel for storage.
-From there, it will be shipped to the shore through shuttle tankers.
+The platform first separates gas and water from the produced oil.
+The stabilised oil is then piped to the FSU vessel for storage.
+From there, it is shipped to the shore through shuttle tankers.

-The water will be re-injected into the reservoirs to maintain pressure.
-The gas will be used as fuel to meet the energy demand of the turbines onboard the platform.
+The water is re-injected into the reservoirs to maintain pressure.
+The gas is used as fuel to meet the energy demand of the turbines onboard the platform.

 Pipelines and subsea infrastructure

-A 33km-long pipeline is laid between the platform and the Vesterled pipeline.
-This 6in gas import pipeline will supply the additional gas that is needed to meet the energy demands of the platform.
-Diluent to the platform will be supplied from the FSU through a separate 6in diluent import pipeline measuring 2.4km in length.
+A 33km-long pipeline was laid between the platform and the Vesterled pipeline.
+This 6in gas import pipeline supplies the additional gas that is needed to meet the energy demands of the platform.
+Diluent to the platform is supplied from the FSU through a separate 6in diluent import pipeline measuring 2.4km in length.

-A 2.6km pipeline, with a 10in diameter, is installed to export the stabilised crude oil from the PDQ to the FSU.
+A 2.6km pipeline, with a 10in diameter, was installed to export the stabilised crude oil from the PDQ to the FSU.

 All the pipelines are connected to their respective structures by pipeline end terminations (PLETs) and spools.

-The FSU is being built by Samsung Heavy Industries in South Korea.
-Wärtsilä supplies pumping solutions for the FSU.
+The FSU was built by Samsung Heavy Industries in South Korea.
+Wärtsilä supplied pumping solutions for the FSU.

-Front end engineering and design (FEED) of the PDQ’s topsides was carried out by Aker Solutions as part of a $39m contract that was awarded in late-June 2011.
+The front-end engineering and design (FEED) of the PDQ’s topsides was carried out by Aker Solutions as part of a $39m contract awarded in late-June 2011.
 SNC-Lavalin was contracted in November 2011 for the FEED of the platform’s jacket.

-The heavy lift operations for the project are being carried out by Saipem.
+The heavy-lift operations for the project was carried out by Saipem.

-The engineering, procurement and construction (EPC) contract for the steel jacket has been awarded to Dragados Offshore who works in collaboration with SNC Lavalin.
-The contract for the platform’s topside has been awarded to Daewoo Shipbuilding & Marine Engineering (DSME).
-CB&I og Rig Design Services (RDS) assists DSME.
+The engineering, procurement, and construction (EPC) contract for the steel jacket was awarded to Dragados Offshore, which worked in collaboration with SNC Lavalin.
+The contract for the platform’s topside was awarded to Daewoo Shipbuilding & Marine Engineering (DSME).
+CB&I and Rig Design Services (RDS) assisted DSME.

-Odfjell Drilling provides drilling services for the project, under a contract worth £160m ($245m) awarded in April 2013.
+Odfjell Drilling was engaged to provide drilling services for the project, under a contract worth £160m ($245m) awarded in April 2013.

-Subsea 7 was awarded a $170m engineering, procurement, installation and construction contract for 24 miles (38.6km) of rigid flow lines and flexible riser systems, and associated infrastructure and equipment.
+Subsea 7 was awarded a $170m engineering, procurement, installation, and construction (EPIC) contract for 24 miles (38.6km) of rigid flowlines and flexible riser systems, and associated infrastructure and equipment.

-Aker Solutions was awarded a contract in June 2014 to provide field maintenance and modification services.
-The five-year contract includes options for four year extension, and requires Aker to provide these services during the pre-operations phase and the hook-up and commissioning phase.
+Aker Solutions was contracted in June 2014 to provide field maintenance and modification services.
+The five-year contract included options for a four-year extension and required Aker to provide these services during the pre-operations phase and the hook-up and commissioning phase.